fredrikburmester/TNM034/README.md

 ## Run the code
 1. To run the code, open the folder 'inlämningar'
-2. Load the data.mat file into workspace or let the program build all the nessesary variables and matricies.
+2. Load the data.mat file into workspace (or let the program build all the nessesary variables and matricies, but the folder `./DB1` needs to be on path).
 3. Run the function tnm034.m like so:
 ```
 tnm034(imload('path to image'))